COVID-19 social work study and ASWEAS FAQs

 - Social work field educators must be able to provide a minimum of 1.5 hours of formal supervision per student for each 35 hours of placement.
 At a minimum, half of this supervision must be provided on a one-to-one basis.

 During the unprecedented time of the COVID-19 pandemic, flexible supervision arrangements can be negotiated.
 The use of technology (zoom/skype) can replace face-to-face supervision arrangements.

-FELO Visits: ASWEAS states that the responsibilities of the field education liaison staff include maintaining regular contact with the student with a minimum of three contact, including at least one face to face visit to clarify education issues, monitor the progress of the placement, mediate any difficulties and asses student progress.
+The ASWEAS states that the FELO will meet with the student and Field Educator at least twice during the placement on-site or online face-to-face meeting.
+This is to clarify education issues, monitor the progress of the placement, mediate any difficulties, and assess student progress.

 - My placement will be cancelled.
 What will happen to the hours I have already completed?

 All completed field work hours can be calculated towards a student's achievement of the 1,000-hour field education requirement.
 This includes hours accrued should a placement be prematurely cancelled due to the COVID-19 pandemic.
 These hours will not be lost despite the placement not being completed.

 - I have a query about my AASW Accredited Social Work program?

 We expect that the first port of call for students is to contact their Higher Education Provider or University.
 The AASW can only provide general information about the ASWEAS, and or any approved COVID flexibilities.
 The AASW does not have a designated role in making decisions at an individual student level regarding a student's placement planning or circumstances.

 If a HEP would like to discuss their accreditation or application of the ASWEA Standards, they can contact the AASW HEP Team via email@example.com or on 03 9320 1000 (ext.
 4).